Captain Carrot and His Amazing Zoo Crew!: Earth-C

 Earth-C's population also consisted of the various "funny animal" characters that appeared in DC Comics over the years, particularly those in such Golden Age and Silver Age DC titles as Funny Stuff, The Dodo and the Frog, Real Screen Comics, and so forth.
 Indeed, several characters from these series made cameo appearances during the run of Captain Carrot and His Amazing Zoo Crew!.
 One of those older characters, Peter Porkchops, was a member of the Zoo Crew itself as Pig-Iron.
 Reference was also made to Fastback's uncle being Merton McSnurtle, a Golden Age funny animal superhero known as the Terrific Whatzit.

 Eventually, readers (and the Zoo Crew) were introduced to the parallel Earth of "Earth-C-Minus", which turned out to be the home of the "Just'a Lotta Animals" (a parody of the Justice League of America) and whose world was an all-animal reflection of the universe of Earth-One in the original DC Multiverse.

-After the 1985 miniseries Crisis on Infinite Earths, it was stated that the universes of Earth-C and Earth-C-Minus were actually "alternate dimensions" rather than parallel universes, and thus were spared from the effects of the Crisis.
+Following Crisis on Infinite Earths, it was stated that the universes of Earth-C and Earth-C-Minus were dimensions rather than universes, and thus were not affected by the Crisis.
 The miniseries The Kingdom presented Earth-C as a Hypertime reality.
-In the series Countdown to Final Crisis, the Monitors include one who has a neck and head that appears to resemble a giraffe's.
-There is an equivalent of Earth-C in the newly reestablished DC Multiverse, designated "Earth-26", with a history and population similar to that of the Pre-Crisis Earth-C.